Do Solar System Panels Make Noise?

 - Poorly screwed racking

-In cases where the installer has not properly screwed the racking into a rafter and it is loose, it’s possible that the racking may move around, shake or even blow off on a windy day.
+In cases where the installer has not properly screwed the solar panel racking into a rafter and it is loose, it’s possible that the racking may move around, shake or even blow off on a windy day.
 This can cause rattling or movement noises and should be assessed by a professional to make sure the racking is properly attached.Â

 - Loose cabling